scussen/artcardbackend/README.md

 images now working in the artist model

+merged master onto the bootstrap branch (to get the paperclip and imagmagik updates onto the branch)

 added foundation branch - see branch for all the zurb foundation work :-)